Intercontinental Ballistic Missiles, or ICBMs, are designed for

 technologies that allow to overcome enemy air defense systems.
 This

-analysis is based on specifications and available date.
+analysis is based on specifications and available data.
 Actually all

 of the ICBMs mentioned here are extremely devastating and can wipe